jhabriel/hydrogen-cell-separator/README.md

 ## Description
 Atom package intended to be used with Hydrogen.
-The package separates Hydrogen's breakpoints (cells designated # %%) with an horizontal line to improve cell identification.
+The package separates Hydrogen's breakpoints (cells designated with # %%) with an horizontal line to improve cell identification.

 ![hydrogen-cell-separator](hydrogen-cell.png)